lorenzo7741/copula/README.md

 ## Copula's Theory and Main Results

 In probability theory, a copula is a mathematical object used to describe the dependence between two or more random variables, without taking their marginal distributions into account.
 In other words, a copula represents the joint distribution of a set of random variables as a uniform distribution over the unit square/cube, factoring in their dependence structure separate from their marginal distributions.

-Suppose $X = (X_1, X_2, ..., X_d)$ is a random vector with continuous marginal distributions on $[0,1]$, where $d$ is the number of variables.
-The Copula $C$ of $X$ is a function $C : [0,1]^d \rightarrow [0,1]$ that satisfies the following properties:
+### Definition 1

-1. $C$ is a multidimensional cumulative distribution function (CDF) with uniform marginals.
+A $d$-dimensional copula, $C : [0, 1]^d : → [0, 1]$ is a cumulative distribution function (CDF) with
-2. $C$ is a dependency structure that describes the probability distribution of a set of variables.
-3. $C$ is Sklar's Theorem compatible, i.e., it links the marginal distribution functions of a random vector to its joint distribution through a copula.
+uniform marginals.
+Therefore $C$ is a copula if there exists a random vector
+$X = (X_1, X_2, ..., X_d)$ such that each $X:i$ is uniform and such that
+$C(x_1,...,x_d) = P(X_1\leq x_1,..., X_d\leq x_d)$

-## Sklar's Theorem
+### Sklar's Theorem

 Sklar's Theorem is a fundamental theorem in the theory of copulas and provides a way to uniquely decompose any multivariate distribution function into univariate distributions and a copula.
 The theorem states: